kd8bny/LiMEaide/README.md

     Use a different digest algorithm.
 See LiME docs for valid options Use 'None' to disable.

--C, --compress
-    Compress transfer over the wire.
-This will not work with socket or local transfers.

 -p, --profile : <distro> <kernel version> <arch>
     Skip the profiler by providing the distribution, kernel version, and architecture of the remote client.